alcarruth/tickets-r-us/README.md

 which are owned by a user.
 These ticket lots can be edited and deleted only by the owning user.
 New ticket lots for sale can be added by any logged in user.

 See a running instance of this project at [https://alcarruth.net/tickets/](https://alcarruth.net/tickets/).
-(Note that this was back end project - the front end needs a lot of work !-)
+(Note that this was a back end project - the front end needs a lot of work !-)

 ### Quick Start